Understanding Prop 65 Requirements for Amazon Sellers

 Product description warnings must appear early in the description text, preferably in the first paragraph, using bold formatting and clear language that customers can easily understand.
 Include specific chemical names rather than generic "harmful chemicals" language to meet regulatory requirements.

-AppealsPro.AI's Document Checklists feature provides violation-specific requirements for Prop 65 compliance, ensuring you gather all necessary documentation before Amazon requests it during their review process.
+AppealsPro.ai's Document Checklists feature provides violation-specific requirements for Prop 65 compliance, ensuring you gather all necessary documentation before Amazon requests it during their review process.
 This proactive approach helps avoid delays during enforcement actions.

 Common Violation Patterns and Prevention Strategies